Fresh From the Midwest: Lehman’s Orchard Grows Sweet Apples and More

 Steve oversees 55 acres of apples, pears, peaches, plums, sweet and tart cherries, berries, and more.
 When The FruitGuys checked in with him in late October, the farm was just winding down its u-pick season and apple harvest.

-“We’re finished picking Cameo, but we have Goldrush, Pink Lady®, Fuji, and Winesap apples coming in,” Steve said.
+“We’re finished picking Cameo, but we have GoldRush, Pink Lady®, Fuji, and Winesap apples coming in,” Steve said.
 U-pick visitors harvest about 90% of the farm’s apples, then Steve and his team gather the rest.
 “We pick every last apple and either sell it at the retail level or make single-varietal hard ciders.”

 Orchard of bare trees